billfitzgerald/ct_covid_data/README.md

 The script can pull data from any town in the dataset, and the time interval covered by the reports is also configurable.

 The script also includes an option to export the reports (a daily summary blog post and the more detailed report) into a Wordpress site.
-To see an example site with this functionality in action, see:
+To see a working site with this functionality in action:

 * [Daily Snapshots](https://www.oldlymecovid.org/category/daily-snapshot/)
 * [Detailed Report](https://www.oldlymecovid.org/covid-case-rates-and-vaccination-information-for-lyme-and-old-lyme/)